Brazil

 We strengthen counseling structures of the church in Brazil.

-After completing the training, the colleagues apply their knowledge in their work with disadvantaged children, young people and families affected by violence.
-In addition, the participants pass on their knowledge to colleagues and educate them about the important topic of trauma.
+The participants now apply their knowledge in their work with disadvantaged children, adolescents, and families affected by violence.
+In addition, they pass on their expertise to colleagues, thereby raising awareness of the important issue of trauma.

 Each year, graduates of our training courses in Brazil take part in an international refresher seminar at Labenbachhof in Ruhpolding.